jeeger/twauctex/README.md

 a LaTeX document (and everyone uses OSPL).

-This works by changing the fill function to work on sentences, and making sentence-ending characters electric to insert a line break when required.
+This works by changing the fill function to work on sentences, and making the "space" key electric electric to insert a line break when required.
 I've taken care to not make this too intrusive – `twauctex-electric-environments` and `twauctex-inhibited-electric-macros` allow you to disable the electric functionality in certain macros, and enable them only in certain environments.

-Double-pressing the period will remove the inserted newline again, thus inserting only a normal period.
+Double-pressing the space will remove the inserted newline again, thus inserting only a normal space.

 Additionally, twauctex has a feature to not break when entering common abbreviations (such as M.Sc.).